tanmaysharma1337/raspberrypi-smart-home/README.md

 ### Requirements

-- Raspberry Pi (with Raspbian OS or any compatible distribution)
+- Any Raspberry Pi (with Raspbian OS or any compatible distribution) - I used raspberry pi Zero W for this project
 - Python 3.x
 - Node.js (for frontend development)
 - Git